Nine stages of decay: History

 In some texts, the contemplation of different phases is recommended for the elimination of different aspects of lust for the body.
 For example, the Mahaprajnaparamitita-sastra recommends phases 8 and 9 to eliminate the "lust for touch," but phases 3, 4, and 5 for the "lust for colours."
-As well as eliminating rāga (lust), the sastra claims the practice may also reduce dveṣa (hatred) and moha (delusion), the other two of the three poisons in Buddhism.
+As well as eliminating rāga (lust), the sastra claims the practice may reduce dveṣa (hatred) and moha (delusion), the other two of the three poisons in Buddhism.